AdobeDocs/genstudio.en/help/user-guide/create/manage-variants.md

 ## Delete variant

-You can delete any generated variants that you do not want to save or reuse.
+You can delete any generated variants that you do not plan to save or reuse.

-Deleting unneeded variants ensures that the working Canvas shows only the variants you are actively refining or using.
+Delete needless variants so that the working Canvas shows only the variants you are actively refining or using.

 **To delete a generated variant**: